canjs/can-test-helpers/doc/can-test.md

 @body

-The `can-test` library contains useful utilities for running the CanJS unit test batteries.
+The `can-test-helpers` library contains useful utilities for running the CanJS unit test batteries.
 This library and its associated files should only ever be included in your module's `devDependencies` in `package.json`, not in the runtime `dependencies`.